-At the state level, the Senior Olympics, follows the rules and regulations as used at the National Senior Games and as local circumstances allow.
+This page is for specific event information at the state and national level.
+The Senior Olympics (summer) and the winter games follows the rules and regulations as used at the National Senior Games Association and as local circumstances allow.

 For sports not included at the National Senior Games, if existing rules and regulations for that sport exist, they are followed or local rules apply.
 Either way, the rules and regulations will be described at the beginning of that event by the Event Commissioner.